freman/nbntest/README.md

 # Extras

-In the [Extras](extras) dir there's some bits and pieces to get you started including the grafana dashboard in the screenshot above
+In the [Extra](extra) dir there's some bits and pieces to get you started including the grafana dashboard in the screenshot above

 # TODO